Aubrey Manning

-Life
+Early life

 Manning, the son of William, who worked for the Home and Colonial Stores, and Hilda, was born in Chiswick, but moved with his family to Englefield Green in Surrey when the Second World War broke out, to escape the Blitz.

-He was educated at Strode's Grammar School in Egham, at University College London, where he read zoology, and then at Merton College, Oxford, where he completed his DPhil under Niko Tinbergen.
+Manning was educated at Strode's Grammar School in Egham, at University College London, where he studied zoology, and then at Merton College, Oxford, where he completed his DPhil under Niko Tinbergen.

+Career

-After National Service in the Royal Artillery, he joined the University of Edinburgh as an assistant lecturer in 1956.
+After national Service in the Royal Artillery, he joined the University of Edinburgh as an assistant lecturer in 1956.
 His main research and teaching interests were on animal behaviour, development, and evolution.
 He was involved with environmental issues since 1966, and with the Centre for Human Ecology since its inception at the University of Edinburgh in 1970.
 He was Professor of Natural History at the university from 1973 to 1997.
 In December 1997, a gallery in the Natural History Collection of Edinburgh University was named in his honour on his retirement.
 He later became Emeritus Professor.